-I would argue Necrópolis Cristóbal Colón is more important than Recoleta.
-And that Necrópolis Cristóbal Colón is a must see destination in Havana Cuba.
-Here’s why.
+Yet, I would argue that Necrópolis Cristóbal Colón is more important than Recoleta.
+And that Necrópolis Cristóbal Colón is a must see destination for anyone traveling to Havana, Cuba.
+Here’s why I recommend you visit Colón Cemetery.

 Located in the suburb of Vedado in Havana Cuba, Necrópolis Cristóbal Colón covers an area of almost 50 hectares.
 It has over 800,000 graves and more than 1 million interments.
 Necrópolis Cristóbal Colón has over 500 mausoleums within its 50 hectares.